Persuaded Search: Introduction

-Second, the per-period price the principal charges in any stationary equilibrium causes the agent's participation to bind given the (optimal) signal structure.
+Second, the per-period price the principal charges for this pooling signal is equal to the agent's willingness-to-pay (WTP) for it, implying that the agent's participation constraint binds.
 In general, this per-period price is a fraction of the expected total profit the principal derives.
-Consequently, the principal extracts the entire surplus in equilibrium through dribs and drabs.
+Consequently, the principal extracts the entire surplus through dribs and drabs over a long period of time.

-We extend our analysis to the case in which the agent observes a public signal of the quality of each sampled good, inducing potentially heterogeneous interim beliefs.
-We show that the agent again receives his autarky payoff in equilibrium, which now may be higher due to the presence of public information.
-In contrast, the principal may not be able to generate and extract the socially efficient surplus.
-Nonetheless, when public signals do not render the agent too optimistic, full extraction continues to hold.
+Our model yields stark findings of full surplus extraction, and the principal neither gains from considering more complex history-dependent contracts nor has any value for long-term commitment.
+In a number of extensions, we test the robustness of these findings to differences present in various search markets.
+Notably, our results on surplus extraction and efficiency are qualitatively unchanged in an alternative model in which the agent pays the principal only upon successfully completing his search, as is typical in real-estate.
+In a market with competing principals, the essentially unique stationary equilibrium outcome resembles that of classical Bertrand competition, and obtains efficiency of search but with the agent capturing the surplus \citep{MPH}.

+Our findings are more nuanced in markets where some information is available even without contracting with the principal.
+For example, a job candidate with a college degree is informationally differentiated from a job candidate without a college degree, or a job candidate with a history of employment in a particular field may have a different reputation than a newcomer.
+Formally, an exogenous signal of each good's quality is publicly observed immediately upon sampling and prior to contracting with the principal.
+The principal offers a spot contract that can depend on the realization of the public signal (e.g., providing a different skill-assessment to those with versus without college degrees).
+This model nests both our base model (if the public signal is completely uninformative) and the model of \cite{mcc70} (if the public signal is completely informative).

+We show that the presence of public information in a persuaded search game may result in an ex-post lower-quality match for the agent.
+From a policy perspective, our finding implies that blinding the players to the public signal (e.g., hiding candidates' resumes) can improve efficiency in the search market.
+Empirical evidence supports this claim; \cite{hof18} find that searching firms who rely on pre-employment testing along with resume screening hire less productive workers than those who rely only on pre-employment testing.
+We provide tight conditions for when inefficiency can occur: either when interim beliefs cause the agent to reject contracting with the principal because he is too \emph{optimistic}, or when interim beliefs have a \emph{thin left tail} that require the principal to offer a distorted signal in order to persuade the agent to continue his search.